 Work Plan.

-Membership
+A. Membership

 The Task Force membership represents the Spokane River community.
 Membership in the Task Force is intended to encompass a wide field of expertise, community interest, and support a transparent process.
 Initial membership in the Task Force will include the following groups: